 FAQ

-No, I wouldn't recommend it as the wet batter will fall off the pork as it air fries.
+No, I wouldn't recommend it for this recipe because the wet batter will instantly fall off the pork as it air fries or bakes.

 📖 Recipe